quatmo/volumio-youtube-mod/README.md

 - If you are listening to this song or you want to download, just draggable seek the duration, it will download automatically saved to /mnt/INTERNAL/youtube

-- If you want to download multiple songs at the same time, just click download and click on the next download (it to download).
+- If you want to download multiple songs at the same time, just click download and click on the next song to download.